top of page

 Navigating the EU AI Act – What UK and EU Businesses Must Do Now in AI and Security

-The EU AI Act, which came into effect in August 2024, is a transformative piece of legislation that positions Europe at the forefront of trustworthy, responsible artificial intelligence.
+The EU AI Act, which came into effect in August 2024, is a transformative piece of legislation.
+It positions Europe at the forefront of trustworthy, responsible artificial intelligence.
 For businesses operating across the UK and EU, this Act isn’t just red tape—it’s your roadmap for creating successful AI systems.
-AI and security is the way to earn user trust, avoid eye-watering fines, and open new markets.
+AI and security are the keys to earning user trust, avoiding eye-watering fines, and opening new markets.

 What the EU AI Act Means for You

-The Act uses a risk-based approach, categorising AI systems into “unacceptable”, “high risk”, “limited risk”, or “minimal risk”.
-High-risk AI - think systems used for HR, credit scoring, healthcare, or biometric recognition - come with significant obligations:
+The Act uses a risk-based approach.
+It categorises AI systems into four tiers: “unacceptable”, “high risk”, “limited risk”, or “minimal risk”.
+High-risk AI—think systems used for HR, credit scoring, healthcare, or biometric recognition—comes with significant obligations:

 • Mandatory risk assessments and mitigation